Dressed-Asymptotic States and QED Infrared Physics: Introduction

-Motivated by the above situation, we study the asymptotic states in QED, and we propose a formalism to construct the asymptotic states directly from the interaction of the theory by setting a finite time interval and analyzing the interactions that remain outside of the interval.
-Contents of this paper are the following: In the next section, we briefly review the scattering problem in the quantum field theory.
+Motivated by the above situation, we propose a dressed state formalism and we study the asymptotic states, $S$-matrix, transition rate, gauge symmetry, and memory effect in QED.
+Contents of this paper are the following: In the next section, we briefly review the scattering problem in the quantum field theory (QFT).
 Next, we review the KF formalism and point out some problems.
 Especially we mention an important problem of the condition for the gauge invariance pointed out by Hirai and Sugishita \cite{Hirai:2019gio}.
-We also propose a formalism to solve the problems and give the definitions of general asymptotic states and $S$-matrix.
-After that in Section \ref{SecIV}, we explicitly show that by using the formulation in this paper, there is no divergence in the $S$-matrix for QED as a specific example and we observe that there appear the asymptotic symmetry from the condition for the gauge invariance.
-We also discuss the QED memory effect, which is a deviation of the expectation values of the vector potential caused by changing the asymptotic state.
-We may find that the dressed state formalism proposed in this paper gives a unified and comprehensible perspective to the ``IR triangle'' physics.
-The last section is devoted to the summary and conclusion.
+In the Section \ref{SEcIII}, We propose a dressed state formalism to solve the problems and give the theory-independent definition of asymptotic states and $S$-matrix.
+After that in Section \ref{SecIV}, we apply the dressed state formalism to QED as a specific example, and we explicitly show that there is no divergence in the $S$-matrix proposed in this paper and give a physical transition rate.
+We also discuss the gauge symmetry and memory effect.
+The last section is devoted to the summary and prospects.